python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 project's source metadata, and for those with license classifiers that map to a single unambiguous license, or another defined case (public domain, proprietary), they merely need to drop the classifier and paste in the corresponding license identifier.
-This PEP provides extensive guidance and examples, as will other resources, as well as explicit instructions for automated tooling to take care of this with no human changes needed.
+PEP 639 provides extensive guidance and examples, as will other resources, as well as explicit instructions for automated tooling to take care of this with no human changes needed.
-More complex cases where license metadata is currently specified may need a bit of human intervention, but in most cases tools will be able to provide a list of options following the mappings in this PEP, and these are typically the projects most likely to be constrained by the limitations of the existing license metadata, and thus most benefited by the new fields in this PEP.
+More complex cases where license metadata is currently specified may need a bit of human intervention, but in most cases tools will be able to provide a list of options following the mappings in PEP 639, and these are typically the projects most likely to be constrained by the limitations of the existing license metadata, and thus most benefited by the new fields in PEP 639.

 Finally, for unmaintained packages, those using tools supporting older metadata versions, or those who choose not to provide license metadata,